When I was learning React, I found it very challenging, and my eyes would glaze over any time I tried to learn it.

 }

-The React learning experience, when it's good, is quite nice.
+The React learning experience, when it’s good, is quite nice.
+Many people find react ‘easy to learn’.
 But there can be many roadblocks

-The component HelloWorld does not do much, it just does a div.
+The component HelloWorld does not do much, it just renders a simple div.
 How do you make dynamic content in React?
 One way is with React hooks like useState and useEffect.

 function FormField() {